Terry Jones: Political views

+In a 1984 interview, Jones stated "if I had any political convictions, I would say that I am an anarchist", stating that anarchism was a belief in government from the bottom up, rather than something imposed from above.

 Jones published a number of articles on political and social commentary, principally in newspapers The Daily Telegraph, The Guardian, The Independent and The Observer.
-Many of these articles mocked the War on Terror, belittling it as "declaring war on an abstract noun" and comparing it to attempting to "annihilate mockery".
+Many of these articles mocked the war on terror, belittling it as "declaring war on an abstract noun" and comparing it to attempting to "annihilate mockery".

 In August 2014, Jones was one of 200 public figures who signed a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 Health and death

 In October 2006, Jones was diagnosed with colon cancer and underwent surgery.
-After a complete cycle of chemotherapy, he became free of cancer.
+After a course of chemotherapy, he was declared free of the disease.
 Later reminiscing about the event, he said, "Unfortunately, my illness is not nearly bad enough to sell many newspapers and the prognosis is even more disappointing."

 In 2015, Jones was diagnosed with primary progressive aphasia, a form of frontotemporal dementia that impairs the ability to speak and communicate.
 He had first given cause for concern during the Monty Python reunion show Monty Python Live (Mostly) in July 2014 because of difficulties learning his lines.
-He became a campaigner for awareness of, and fundraiser for research into, dementia; and donated his brain for dementia research.
+He became a campaigner for awareness of, and fundraiser for research into, dementia; he donated his brain for dementia research.
 By September 2016, he was no longer able to give interviews.
 By April 2017, he had lost the ability to say more than a few words of agreement.

-Jones died from complications of dementia on 21 January 2020, 11 days short of his 78th birthday, at his home in Highgate.
+On 21 January 2020, Jones died at his home in Highgate from complications of dementia.
 His family and close friends remembered him with a humanist funeral ceremony.